fccoelho/epigrass/docs/source/using.rst

 **************

-To simulate an epidemic process in Epigrass, the user needs to have in hand three files: Two files containing the site and edge data and a third file which is a script that defines what it is to be done.
+To simulate an epidemic process in Epigrass, the user needs to have in hand at least three files: Two files containing the site and edge data and a third file which is a script that defines what it is to be done.
 Here we go through each one of them in detail.
 The last part of this chapter is a step-by step guide the Graphical User Interface (GUI).

 Data
 ====